Herbs and spices are a perfect match for those who love both gardening and cooking.

 Drying tends to alter the taste of herbs, whereas freezing keeps them fresh and tasty for a long time.

 So recycle your old jam and jelly pots, chop up your herbs, shut the lid and stow away in the freezer.
+Since the jar is airtight, the plants won’t dehydrate.
+Modern freezer indeed prevent ice build-up by drying the air in them out.

 They will be good for use for several months, which means that the winter period won’t find you lacking in fresh herbs.